 from “Work and Entry (2)” in The Word Appears in the Flesh

-What God has entrusted to us is our duty.
-It is what God has handed over to us, predestined by God, predetermined by God, and is entrusted to us by God’s rule.
-In simple terms, it is the task God has handed to you and it is for you to complete.
-So how do we rely on our conscience to complete it?
-How do we do it well in accordance with our conscience?
+What God has entrusted to us is our duty; it was predestined by God, predetermined by God, and is under God’s rule.
+That is, God has handed you this task to complete.
+So how do you rely on your conscience to complete it?
+How do you do it well in accordance with your conscience?
 (Give it our best effort.)
-Give it our best effort—this is one expression of being conscionable.
+This is one expression of being conscionable.
 What else?
 Put your heart into it and fulfill your responsibility; do not be perfunctory in your work.
-God has put painstaking efforts into us and has expectations of us.
-Since He has preordained that we fulfill this responsibility and duty, we should not let Him down, disappoint Him, or hurt Him.
-We should do it well and give God a perfect, satisfactory response.
+God has put painstaking efforts into us, and has expectations of us.
+Since He has preordained that we fulfill this responsibility and fulfill this duty, we must not let God down, disappoint Him, or hurt His feelings.
+We should do it well, and deliver to God a perfect, satisfactory response.
 As for what we cannot accomplish, we should rely on God while learning and seeking by ourselves.
-We should fulfill our duty every day that God lets us live.
-For every day we are alive, and for every day we are in place, we should accomplish what God has entrusted to us as our primary mission, as a major thing and as the first thing in life.
-Though we do not seek perfection, we must do it in good conscience.
-We should feel like we do not owe our conscience anything, allow Satan no accusations, satisfy God, and leave no regrets.
-When you live to be forty or fifty, or seventy or eighty years old, look back at the things you did when you were young and ignorant; you will be able to see that[a] even though you were young, you had put all your heart and effort into everything you did, and you always did it in good conscience, without letting God down, disappointing God or hurting God, and while always accepting God’s examination and inspection in your heart.
-When the time comes for you to give an account of the work you have finished, and once you have handed in your answer sheet, God will see it and say, “Even though your work is not very adequate, and is just average, you did your best, and did not neglect your duty.”
-Is this an example of doing things in good conscience or isn’t it?
+We should fulfill this duty every day that God allows us to live.
+For every day we are alive, and for every day we are in our position, we should accomplish what God has entrusted to us as our primary mission, as a major thing and as the first priority in life.
+Though we do not seek perfection, we must work conscionably.
+In our conscience, we should not feel that we owe anything, so as not to allow Satan any accusations; we must succeed in satisfying God, and must not have any regrets.
+When you live to be forty or fifty, or seventy or eighty years old, look back at the things you did when you were young and ignorant; you will be able to see that[a] back then, despite not having many years under your belt, you still put all your heart and effort into everything you did, and you always did it in good conscience, without letting God down, without disappointing God or hurting God, and while always accepting God’s examination and inspection in your heart.
+When the work is finished and you hand your answer sheet for God to see, God will say, “Even though this work of yours is not very adequate, and is just average, you did your best; you did not neglect your duty.”
+This is an example of doing things conscionably, is it not?

 from “The Five Conditions People Have Before They Enter the Right Track of Believing in God” in Records of Christ’s Talks